What is dig command?

 This command would show all the options used in dig

-In the similar way many of the given commands can be used.
-For eg, lets use authority now.
+In a similar way, many of the given commands can be used.
+For eg, let’s use authority now.

 dig authority www.google.com

-in the above command, the result indicates that the authoritative search went from ns2->ns1->ns4->ns3, that means name server 2 have more authority over the search according to the context of the domain name over name server 1.
+in the above command, the result indicates that the authoritative search went from ns2->ns1->ns4->ns3, which means name server 2 has more authority over the search according to the context of the domain name over name server 1.

-Now lets fool around with some other commands
+Now let us fool around with some other commands

 dig nsid www.facebook.com ** searches for the name servers ID**

 Similarly , there are other options that can be used for several other purposes.
 Here we go folks yet another command prominent in information gathering.

 MODULE 4:- Information Gathering